HicResearch/TREEHOOSE/doc/operations/secure_egress_app/UserGuide.md

 ![Egress App Workflow - 4](../../../res/images/secure_egress_app/UserGuide-Workflow-4.png)

 5) In the Egress Web App, the Information Governance Lead views the egress request searching for the ID from the email notification.
+Search box is present at the bottom left of the data table.

 ![Egress App Workflow - 5](../../../res/images/secure_egress_app/UserGuide-Workflow-5.png)